mblhaunted/nixy/README.md

 This needs to be configured in order to function properly.

-nixy will also create a local nix channel, "localpkgs", when it's called for the first time.
+nixy will also create a local nix channel, `localpkgs`, when it's called for the first time.

 ```
 ls -l ~/.nixy/